A Cold Tracer in a Hot Bath: In and Out of Equilibrium

-When $N\to \infty$, we recover the equilibrium limit, and the tracer position and velocity follow the Maxwell-Boltzmann distribution.
-For finite $N$, positions and velocities become correlated---yet another generic trait of active particles~\cite{szamel2014self,szamel2015glassy,fodor2016, caprini2020, henkes2020dense}.
+When $N\to \infty$, the tracer position and velocity follow the equilibrium Maxwell-Boltzmann distribution.
+For finite $N$, position and velocity become correlated---yet another characteristics of active particles~\cite{szamel2014self,szamel2015glassy,fodor2016, caprini2020, henkes2020dense}.

-To characterize the deviation from the Boltzmann weight shown in Fig.~\ref{fig:mf}, we compute the distribution of the tracer's position as $P(x) \propto e^{-U_\mathrm{eff}(x)/T}$, where
+To characterize the deviation from the Boltzmann weight shown in Fig.~\ref{fig:mf}, we compute the distribution of the tracer's position as $P(\br) \propto e^{-U_\mathrm{eff}(\br)/T}$, where

-In Fig.~\ref{fig:perturbationtheory}a, we show that the perturbation theory correctly predicts the accumulation of the tracer away from the center of a quartic well.
-This is typical of persistent motion~\cite{Tailleur_2009,elgetiWall2013} and is already captured at order $1/N$ by the $-U'' T$ contribution to the effective potential (Eq. \ref{eq:Ueff}).
+In Fig.~\ref{fig:perturbationtheory}(a), we show that the perturbation theory correctly predicts the accumulation of the tracer away from the center of a quartic well.
+This is typical of persistent motion~\cite{Tailleur_2009,elgetiWall2013} and is already captured at order $1/N$ by the $-T\nabla^2 U$ contribution to the effective potential in Eq.~\eqref{eq:Ueff}.
 Note that the $\mathcal{O}(N^{-3})$ theory~\cite{si} is in excellent agreement with simulations for values of $N$ as small as $N=10$.

 We now characterize the onset of irreversibility as the systems departs from its large-$N$ equilibrium limit.
 A hallmark of irreversible dynamics is that asymmetric obstacles act as pumps in nonequilibrium media~\cite{magnasco1993forced,julicher1997modeling,reichhardt2017ratchet,baek2018generic}.
-In a domain with periodic boundaries, this leads to a steady current, as shown in Fig.~\ref{fig:fig1}b-c.
-According to our perturbation theory, the leading contribution to the current in an asymmetric potential $U(x)$ is
+In a domain with periodic boundaries, this leads to a steady current, as shown in Fig.~\ref{fig:fig1}(b-c).
+For a potential $U({\bf r}) = U(x)$, asymmetric along $\hat \bx$ and constant along the $d-1$ other dimensions, our perturbation theory predicts a current:\if{, the leading contribution to the current in an asymmetric potential along the $x$-direction $U(\br) = U(x)$ is}\fi

-Figure~\ref{fig:perturbationtheory}b confirms this prediction numerically for $N\gtrsim 10$.
-When periodic boundaries are replaced by confining walls, the steady current is replaced by a long-ranged density build-up on one side of the obstacle~\cite{galajda2007}, as shown in Fig~\ref{fig:fig1}d.
+Figure~\ref{fig:perturbationtheory}(b) confirms this prediction numerically for $N\gtrsim 10$.
+When periodic boundaries are replaced by confining walls, the steady current is replaced by a long-ranged density build-up on one side of the obstacle~\cite{galajda2007}, as shown in Fig~\ref{fig:fig1}(d).
 This can be quantified as the difference in probability density at two points $x_\ell$ and $x_r$ on either side of the obstacle: